tubbo/rctpm/README.md

 `rctpm` can be used to rehydrate a plugins directory from any state, enabling fast upgrades and installs.

-**`rctpm` takes over your plugin directory and will remove any existing plugins when it installs new ones.**
+**`rctpm` takes over your plugin directory and will remove any existing plugins that it doesn't manage.**

 ## Installation